Release your inner Martha Stewart and plan the high tea of your dreams at home.

 Set your budget

-I know, I know, super boring but super important (sorry, it’s the event manager in me coming out).
-Be realistic about your budget upfront to help prioritise the things that are most important to you when hosting your high tea at home and avoid overspend.
+We know, we know, super boring but super important.
+Be realistic about your budget upfront to help prioritise the things that are most important to you when hosting your high tea at home to avoid overspend.
 Nobody wants to be paying off their high tea three months down the track!
-My budget tracker will help keep things under control.
+Our budget tracker will help keep things under control.

 Get on to the guest list